NOTE: Some of the information provided contains graphic, medical images which individuals may find upsetting

 What causes Crohn’s disease?

-Nobody is sure what causes Crohn’s disease.
-The most popular theory is that the body’s immune system reacts to a virus or bacterium by causing ongoing inflammation of the bowel.
+The cause Crohn’s disease is unclear but the most popular theory is that the body’s immune system reacts to a virus or bacterium by causing ongoing inflammation of the bowel.

 What are the symptoms?